AndyWangSFU/AC215_TBD_1/README.md

 > > --val_path [string] : path to validation metadata
 > > --input_mode [string]: mode of input, current it only support TFData

 (2) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
-This statement uses the tensorflow-gpu as the base image for version 2.13.0.
+This statement uses the tensorflow-gpu version 2.13.0 as the base image for the container.

 (3) `src/models/run_docker.sh` Shell script to run the container